Warriors 3 shut-out by Trawlers

 21:53 – Less than two minutes into the second period, Wright struck again, grabbing his second goal and third point of the night (2G, 1A), pushing the score to 0–4 in favour of the visitors.

 Despite the mounting score-board pressure, the Warriors dug deep and continued to battle, showing resilience and heart.
 The rest of the second period saw no further scoring and this extended to the end of the game itself - thanks in part to some solid goal-tending and better defensive structure from the home side.
-But maybe it was also because the visitors’ A team players decided they had done enough to secure the victory for their team.
+Also, the visitors’ A team players backed off, knowing they had done enough to secure the victory for their team.

 Final score :